 Itching for a post-holiday getaway?

-The Loop got a peek at a draft itinerary, and we have to say, it looks like a winner.
-Sure, there’s a bit of heavy lifting the first few days.
-The trip starts in Bangkok, where the lawmakers and staff have briefings at the embassy and with military officials, a tour of the Armed Forces Research Institute of Medical Sciences, and soon.
-Then it’s wheels up for Rangoon, Burma, where the schedule includes a day of meetings.
-Many of the sessions on the schedule, though, are merely “requested,” meaning they haven’t yet been nailed down, so there’s a chance there could be more downtime.
+The Loop got a peek at a draft itinerary, and this one looks like a winner.
+Sure, there’s a bit of moderate lifting the first few days.
+The trip starts in Bangkok, where the lawmakers and staffers get briefed by embassy and military officials and tour the Armed Forces Research Institute of Medical Sciences.
+Then it’s wheels up for Rangoon, Burma, where the schedule includes a day of meetings — possibly with Burmese democracy leader Aung San Suu Kyi.
+Many of the sessions, though, are “requested,” meaning they haven’t yet been nailed down, so there’s a chance there could be even more downtime.

-Finally, it’s on the more leisurely portion of the trip, with a light travel day Thursday to Phenom Penh, Cambodia, (just a quick check-in at the embassy there), then a “cultural day” planned for Friday.
+Finally, it’s on the more leisurely portion of the trip, with a light travel day on Thursday to Phnom Penh, Cambodia (just maybe a quick check-in at the embassy there), then a “cultural day” planned for Friday.

-The delegation will spend the day in scenic Siem Reap, a popular tourist destination which boasts historic temples as well as fabulous markets should anyone care to pick up some antiques or native crafts to take home as souvenirs (and don’t forget to snap a few pictures at Angkor Wat!).
+And what would a cultural day be without a day in scenic Siem Reap, a popular tourist destination that boasts historic temples and fabulous markets — should anyone care to pick up some antiques or native crafts.
+(And don’t forget to snap pictures at Angkor Wat!)

-Well, remember that the city’s famed tailors often need customers to return the following day after an initial fitting to pick up those custom suits ...
+Well, remember that the city’s famed tailors often need customers to return the following day after an initial fitting to pick up those exquisite, and cheap, custom suits.

 One name seems to be popping up increasingly in the chatter about possible picks to replace Steven Chu if he steps down as energy secretary: Tom Steyer, head of Farallon Capital Management, one of the world’s biggest hedge funds.

 Steyer, a billionaire and major Democratic donor, is highly regarded by the White House, snagging a coveted speaking spot at the Democratic National Convention in Charlotte.